paulkoanui/consulting-website/README.md

 ## License

-This site template is a commercial product and is licensed under the [Tailwind Plus license](https://tailwindcss.com/plus/license).
+This site is a custom implementation for d8aware consulting services.

 ## Learn more